 By Sue Lau | Palatable Pastime

-This week for Sunday Supper it’s all about gourmet grilled cheese in honor of grilled cheese month.
+This week it’s all about gourmet grilled cheese in honor of grilled cheese month.
 For my part, I wanted to try something different since I’d already done a grilled cheese for grilled cheese day a few weeks ago doing an inside-out grilled cheese where the outside of the bread is covered with crispy frica parmesan.
 This time I wanted to try something even more adventurous so decided to get rid of the bread altogether.
 In some places I’ve heard that a spaghetti and meatball sandwich is very popular, but as tasty as it sounded, it would be a bit too many carbs for me.
 So if I could just get those noodles to be the bread!
 Hmmm….

 I didn’t figure I would have too much success with ordinary vermicelli since it would likely fall apart.
 And I didn’t want to use something like lasagna noodles.
 But ramen is already mostly cooked (since the type I use is instant, like what you see in the grocery.
 There is other ramen that is not instant, which I use for ramen soup…) and comes in a nice little square.
 I’ve already tried using instant ramen for things like pan fried noodles which works out pretty well.
 I liked that the noodles are square and wound into each other.
 So I set about to cooking them soft without disturbing them too much by covering with boiling water in a small bowl, then doing a gently drain.